mbaltman/2017-ReferenceCode-4645/README.md

 This is a Command Based Program which controls all of the Subsystems on the robot.
 It also contains 3 autonomous codes for the three starting positions, the angles that the robot turns are determined by which alliance color you are.

 ### Tasks left
-Control of the camera position with a servo

 The exact angles and distances for autonomous SmartDashboard interface that allows the drivers to input